 where $x_*=r_* / r_{\rm{vir}}$ and $D_*= {\cal{D}}_{\rm{sed}} / r_{\rm{vir}}$.\\

 {{In figure \ref{fig:1}, we plot a contour representation of the chance that an advanced civilization will provide its whole energy from our proposal.
-It means that for a certain type of Sagan parameter $K$, the energy is provided only by the Dyson-sphere-like structures around PBH.
+It means that for a certain type of Sagan's parameter $K$, the energy is provided only by the Dyson sphere\textendash like structures around PBHs.
 The $x$-axis is Sagan's parameter of the Kardashev civilization type, which determines the energy needed for a civilization.
 The $y$-axis is the fraction of PBH for a mass of $M_{\rm{ {PBH}}} = 1 M_{\odot}$.
-The colour bar of the contours shows the quantity $K_{\rm{achieved}}/K -1$, in which $K_{\rm{achieved}}$ is the amount of civilization parameter achieved from our proposed method using only PBHs.
+The color bar of the contours shows the quantity $K_{\rm{achieved}}/K -1$, in which $K_{\rm{achieved}}$ is the amount of civilization parameter achieved from our proposed method using only PBHs.
 The bluish regions (with negative values) are not suitable for our proposal.
-Note that the contour plot is obtained by following steps: First, by knowing the Sagan parameter $K$ and equation \ref{eq:sed}, we can find the space exploration length.
+Note that the contour plot is obtained by following steps: First, by knowing the Sagan's parameter $K$ and equation \ref{eq:sed}, we can find the space exploration length.
 In the next step, by using equations \ref{eq:NPBH} and \ref{eq:Fcal}, we can find the number of PBH from the host planet of ET-AI up to the scale of ${\cal{D}}_{\rm{sed}}$.
-Now, in the case, $K \leq K_{\rm{achieved}}$ means all energy can be obtained from PBH.
-Figure \ref{fig:1} shows that for a specific $K$ value, by increasing the fraction of PBH, $f_{\rm{PBH}}$, we can achieve more energy (corresponding to $K_{\rm{achieved}}$).
-For a specific fixed $f_{\rm{PBH}}$, the chance of providing all the energy from PBH decreases by a larger Sagan scale.
-This is a consequence of the fact that the slope of needed energy is higher than the energy which ET-AI can obtain from PBH at larger distances. \\
+Now, the case, $K \leq K_{\rm{achieved}}$ means all energy can be obtained from PBHs.
+Figure \ref{fig:1} shows that for a specific $K$ value, by increasing the fraction of PBH, $f_{\rm{PBH}}$, more energy can be provided (corresponding to $K_{\rm{achieved}}$).
+For a specific fixed $f_{\rm{PBH}}$, the chance of providing all of the energy from PBHs decreases at larger Sagan scales.
+This is a consequence of the fact that the amount of needed energy is higher than the energy which ET-AI can obtain from PBHs at larger distances. \\